-When choosing a facility to outsource data storage and management, today’s customer rightly expects that the data centre will deliver superior reliability and 100 percent uptime.
-There’s no room for shutdowns for maintenance, repair or replacement of equipment.
+When choosing a facility to outsource data storage and management, today's customer rightly expects that the data center will deliver superior reliability and 100 percent uptime.
+There's no room for shutdowns for maintenance, repair or replacement of equipment.

-This is especially important when the success of the data centre relies not only on driving improved availability and security to SMB and enterprise customers but more so on providing a seamless end-user experience for Australian citizens.
+This is especially important when the success of the data center relies not only on driving improved availability and security to SMB and enterprise customers but more so on providing a seamless end-user experience for Australian citizens.

 As a result, the NSW government was challenged with moving government ICT away from the traditional sector silos towards consolidation and a much-reduced cost.
 While this means taxpayers will benefit from reduced government service delivery costs, GovDC is working with NSW citizens' highly sensitive, personal data.

-GovDC isn’t alone in its quest to provide customers with the seamless experience they expect.
-All government data centres must be equipped to securely manage customer information and access without any fear of downtime, while also handling both current and future IT requirements.
+GovDC isn't alone in its quest to provide customers with the seamless experience they expect.
+All government data centers must be equipped to securely manage customer information and access without any fear of downtime, while also handling both current and future IT requirements.

 With this in mind, here are three reasons why deploying the right cabling infrastructure is key to delivering a seamless customer experience, while at the same time, addressing the needs of public bodies:

 With less than three years to move data from 130 government agencies into two purpose-built data centers, rapid deployment of infrastructure was essential for GovDC.
 Ensuring the core infrastructure was effectively installed was critical in enabling GovDC to meet strict deadlines and service level obligations across key government sectors.

 By deploying an all-optical, pre-terminated solution that can be installed 35% faster than traditional cabling systems, GovDC was able to do just that.
 The network was ready and capable of servicing the needs of end-users, fast.
 Custom-engineered components enable simple integration into common SAN directors, while the pre-terminated components allow for reduced installation time and faster moves, adds and changes (MACs).